gerulrich/odroid-n2box/README.md

 # odroid-n2box
 Ubuntu packages for Odroid N2

-ODROID-N2: Kodi packages for ubuntu focal. compiled for armhf.
+ODROID-N2: Kodi packages for ubuntu. compiled for armhf.

 ## How to install:
 ```